 Call your doctor to reschedule if your period is heavy on the day of your appointment.
-And let her know if you’re taking medicines that thin your blood.
+And let them know if you’re taking medicines that thin your blood.
 These could cause heavy bleeding during your procedure, especially if you have a biopsy, which is the removal of a tiny piece of tissue for testing.

 Do I Need a Cervical Biopsy?

 Your doctor will do the biopsy right after your colposcopy.
-She’ll use a sharp tool to take a sample of tissue from the abnormal area.
+They’ll use a sharp tool to take a sample of tissue from the abnormal area.
 It’ll be uncomfortable -- you’ll feel pressure or mild cramps.
 But it shouldn’t hurt.

 What Do the Results Show?

-She may also suggest one of the following options to remove the cells and prevent cervical cancer:
+They may also suggest one of the following options to remove the cells and prevent cervical cancer: